 effecting anti-competitive changes in the market in Zimbabwe and in particular, anti-competitive mergers and acquisitions in the communications sector.

-levying charges to its competitors or interconnecting parties, that unfairly limit competitors’ or interconnecting parties’ competiveness.
+levying charges to its competitors or interconnecting parties, that unfairly limit competitors’ or interconnecting parties’ competitiveness.

 The Licensee shall not show undue preference to, or exercise undue discrimination against, particular persons or persons of any class or description in respect of: